HONEST COMPARISON

 TroveSkin is good at the journal problem.
 Getting someone to take a photo every week, actually see the progression, and feel accountable to a community of peers is harder than it sounds, and TroveSkin has built a habit loop around that.
 If you’ve tried and failed to stick with a routine on your own, the social layer matters.

 Skyyn is good at the measurement problem.
 Photos tell you something changed; a score tells you what changed, where, and by how much.
-The 0–100 Skyyn Score plus the four sub-scores are consistent across scans, so week 6 is legitimately comparable to week 1 — which is the only way “is my routine working?” becomes answerable.
+Product label reports add shelf context, so week 6 is not just comparable to week 1 — it is easier to connect with the products and routine you actually used.

 These approaches aren’t mutually exclusive — they answer different questions.